 Artificial intelligence in healthcare is also being used to analyse data from past operations.
 This analysis is used by healthcare professionals to develop and perfect new surgical techniques.

-The experiences of 379 orthopedic patients were taken into account for one study.
+The experiences of 379 orthopaedic patients were taken into account for one study.

 This study concluded that surgical procedures conducted with the assistance of artificial intelligence and robotics resulted in five times fewer complications than operations conducted without the assistance of artificial intelligence.